Issue Date: 06/03/2019

 - The Benefits Office will terminate the employee’s benefits enrollment, or convert the employee’s benefits based on the nature of the termination (retirement, death, etc.).
 The Benefits Office will also notify employees of their options with regard to COBRA and/or conversions to individual plans.

-- Should an employee fail to return any university property or to pay all debts to the university, or return university property (including keys), the university may demand an amount equal to the reasonable value to the property not returned, or both.
+- Should an employee fail to return any university property or to pay all debts to the university, or return university property (including keys), the university may demand an amount equal to the reasonable value to the property not returned.

 For Staff Employee Layoffs (i.e. Reorganizations)